michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 * Zeppelin Notebook

 ### Business Take Aways
-Transparency promotes engagement.
+The power behind a 'what's trending' architecture is the value in that transparency promotes engagement.
 Users are more likely to click recommendations when they understand how the recommendation was created.
 Additionally, when users understand how recommendations are created they are more likely to participate in those interactions, such as likes and reviews, that contribute to the recommendation system.

-Borden Experience.
+Businesses today want to broaden the experience of its end users.
 Often users are focused on their inner circles and by exposing trending content you bring those users out of their inner circles and can help draw attention to different content.
 DataStax provides both the compute layer to process streaming data and also the multi model store to persist the insights collected and deliver them in real-time with 24/7 business continuity.

 ### Technical Take Always